piedraj/instructions/NANOLATINO.md

 # nanoLatino

-These notes can be used in the evolving code that reads nanoLatino trees.
+These notes should be implemented in the evolving code that reads nanoLatino trees.

 # Evolving code at IFCA